 The educational unit administrator, working closely with the dean's office, is responsible for preparing a thorough and accurate dossier in a timely manner.
 The Dossier Checklist enumerates the items to be included in the dossier and the order in which those documents shall appear.
 In addition, the faculty candidate is responsible for submitting in a timely manner those documents identified in AR 2:1 Appendix II (Matrix of Dossier Contents), including the candidate's teaching portfolio (see attached Appendix I from AR 3:10).
-When done correctly, preparing the dossier is straightforward, since it consists in large measure from materials already accumulated during the probationary period by the candidate and educational unit administrator.
+When done correctly, preparing the dossier is straightforward, since it largely consists of materials accumulated during the probationary period by the candidate and educational unit administrator.
 The educational unit administrator, in accordance with University regulations and any applicable policies in the educational unit's Rules, shall solicit written judgments from consulted individuals on matters of promotion and/or tenure.
 A candidate under review may also submit to the educational unit administrator a list of University of Kentucky faculty employees who are not members of the candidate's primary appointment unit from whom the educational unit administrator shall request letters of evaluation on behalf of the candidate.
+No evaluative letters, with of course the exception of those required from qualified unit faculty, are to be included in the dossier without the expressed written consent of the candidate.